I’m Taylor — a tree-huggin’, deep-conversation-lovin’ Oregonian with a passion for listening to people’s stories.

 I also know that the best education one can ever receive doesn’t come from a classroom, but from living life with a willingness to surrender your will, come to a place of vulnerability, and choose love above all else.

 and maybe I haven’t, yet.

 If we shared our life stories, maybe we’d feel like kindred spirits,

 and maybe we’d feel like we live on different planets.

-My words and my beliefs come from both circumstances I was born into -my race, gender, the neighborhood I grew up in- and experiences that result from my choices, my parents’ and friends’ choices, sometimes the choices of people I can’t even put a face to.
+My words and my beliefs come from both circumstances I was born into -my race, gender, the neighborhood I grew up in- and experiences that resulted from my choices, my parents’ and friends’ choices, sometimes the choices of people I can’t even put a face to.

-Rather, I hope that through sharing stories, you can come to a place where you look at your life, the chosen and the unchosen, and find acceptance and celebration in the ways you contribute to this earth, in ways that only you can do.
+Through sharing stories -my own and others’- I invite you to come to a place where you look at your life, the chosen and the unchosen, and find acceptance and celebration in the ways you contribute to this world, in ways only you can do.